DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 ### Referring to organisation types and self-ratified courses

 Each table previously had a column heading for ‘Organisation’.
 We’ve replaced this with the column heading ‘Accredited body’ or ‘Training provider’ as appropriate.
-This fits with the approach of showing different tables to the 2 types of organisation.

-This change also means that we can remove ‘self-ratified’ from next to the name of an organisation which is both the provider and accredited body for courses.
-It will be clear that the organisation is in the list because it’s a training provider, so there’s no need to say ‘self-ratified’.
+This change means that we can remove ‘self-ratified’ from next to the name of an organisation which is both the provider and accredited body for courses.
+It will be clear that the organisation is in the table as a training provider, so there’s no need to say ‘self-ratified’.

 ## How it works

-There’s a section for each organisation that the user belongs to.
+There’s a section on the overview page for each organisation that the user belongs to.
 These sections appear in alphabetical order.

-We give the name of the organisation in the heading, rather than in a caption.
 The heading for each section is ‘Applications to [organisation]’.

-For a training provider the section includes tables for:
+If the organisation the user belogns to is a training provider, the section includes tables for:

-- applications by location - if the training provider has more than one location
+- applications by location - if the training provider has courses at more than one location
 - applications by accredited body

-For an accredited body the section includes a table for applications by training provider.
-This can be toggled to show locations if at least one training provider has more than one location.
+If the organisation the user belogns to is an accredited body, the section includes a table for applications by training provider.
+This can be toggled to show locations if at least one training provider in the table has more than one location.

+If an accredited body ratifies its own courses, we show it at the top of the table of training providers.

 Each table only shows data for the current recruitment cycle.
 If there are no applications, the table is still displayed but shows zeroes.